Frankencoin-ZCHF/FrankenCoin/README.md

 Each minting contract inherits from Minting.sol, the base contract, and implements its virtual functions.

 ZCHF minting contracts have the following properties
-* The minter deposits collateral in the form of an ERC-20 token into the minting contract
+* The minter deposits collateral in the form of a token (that is compatible with the concrete minting contract) into the minting contract
 * The required amount of initial collateral, respectively the amount of ZCHF minted per amount of collateral, is determined by the concrete minting contract
 * A *position* is defined by an ID which is unique across the tuple `(minting contract, collateral token address, sender of the collateral)`
 * A position can be liquidated if the collateral falls below a certain threshold.
 The threshold is defined by the concrete minting contract.
 Anyone can liquidate a position, if `meetsCollateralRequirement(positionID)` returns `true`.